 Business leader – Ideally you want someone who is incredibly passionate and inspiring.
 If that person also possesses strong financial acumen, selling skills, vision and the ability to motivate teams as well, that’s a great fit!
 Other things I also look for are business leaders who are customer-centric in the way they approach the business and have a deep sense of customer empathy.

 Technical leader – You’ll want to find a technical leader who has a strong portfolio of previous products or platforms they’ve built.
 One of the best ways for people to learn is through experiences and their portfolio of work helps to demonstrate that.
 It would also be good to see if they understand how business and technology merge together to form an ideal user experience.
 Elite technical talent can be very hard to find.

 Another great option you can explore (and I wish I had known about this when I built my apps!) is leveraging a network like Toptal.
 They have a rigorous 4-step screening process that includes a comprehensive personality, language, communication interview, portfolio review, timed algorithm test, live screenings and simulated test projects.
 They also expect continued excellence in terms of a track record.
 At the end of the day, they provide a matching service to make sure the best people are matched to your business and technical needs.
 It makes the process much easier and the no-risk trial they offer reduces your financial risk as well.

-Growth Marketer – It’s absolutely critical to have a leader on the team who can execute an effective growth marketing strategy.
+Growth Marketer – It’s absolutely critical to have a leader on the team who can direct all of your growth marketing efforts.
 Having someone to lead the way on content marketing, SEO, affiliate marketing, paid acquisition channels, e-mail marketing, referral marketing, and A/B testing can completely change the growth curve of the company.